robertbrestle/serverless-qr-redirect/README.md

 Serverless lambda functions for generating QR codes and handling redirects with CloudFront and S3.

 # QR Redirect Generator
-This serverless project creates an S3 bucket with a trigger to a Lambda function responsible for generating QR codes and their associated rediects.
+This serverless project creates an S3 bucket with a trigger to a Lambda function responsible for generating QR codes and their associated redirects.

 ![A sequence diagram for the QR redirect generator](images/qr-redirect-generator.png)